TracyMabaso/Ncobile/README.md

 This can change how many mistakes happen in each round, because the updates happen differently.
 But if the data can be split with a straight line, the final guesses usually stay the same.

+ C. Experiment with random_state (e.g., 42, 100).
+How does it affect the errors and prediction?

+ Changing the random_state can affect how the Perceptron learns and makes guesses.
+When we shuffle the training data in a different order, the model updates its rules in that new order.
+This can cause the number of mistakes to go up or down a little during each round of learning.
+Some random orders might help the model learn faster, while others might slow it down at first.
+For data that can be split with a straight line, like Setosa vs Versicolor, the final guesses usually stay the same because the model still finds a good line to separate the groups.
+But for data that cannot be split neatly, changing the random_state might cause the model to guess some points differently, which can slightly change the final results

 THE THINGS I LEARNT :
 In Exercise 1, I learned that the Perceptron is a basic computer model that can split data into two groups.
 It does this by changing its rules whenever it makes a wrong guess.
 I liked the robot librarian example, where the model learns step by step how to put books in the right group—either fiction or non-fiction.
 I also learned that the Perceptron works best when the data can be divided with a straight line.
 If you add new points, the model might change its guesses a little because it tries to fit everything better.
 Lastly, I learned that the order of training, meaning which data comes first, can change how many mistakes the model makes while learning.
 I got to try it out myself using Python and a tool called sklearn, which helped me train and test the model in a real way.